 While many young musicians were embracing the retrospection of the period, Kevin Ray was hearing the adventurous call of The Art Ensemble of Chicago, Henry Threadgill, The World Saxophone Quartet, Andrew Cyrille and other artists who held innovation higher than preservation.
 Supporting himself in the early 90s with a straight gig managing a division at Forbes Publishing, Kevin continued to study and play and toward the end of the decade came into contact with one of his spiritual mentors, Andrew Hill.

 “Andrew gave me the confidence to become truly serious about becoming a musician,” Ray explains, and he played regularly with the pianist.
 In addition to his work with 1032K, he is in the cooperative quartet Shipp/Lowe/Cleaver/Ray.
-He has performed and recorded with other outstanding artists such as John Hicks, Allen Lowe, Oliver Lake, Greg Osby, John Stubblefield, Ray Anderson, Matt Shipp, Elliott Sharp, Hamiet Bluiett, Nels Cline, Ursula Oppens, Ken Peplowski, Kelvyn Bell, Tony Lewis, Bobby Zankel, J.D.
+He has performed and recorded with John Hicks, Allen Lowe, Oliver Lake, Greg Osby, John Stubblefield, Ray Anderson, Matt Shipp, Elliott Sharp, Hamiet Bluiett, Nels Cline, Ursula Oppens, Ken Peplowski, Kelvyn Bell, Tony Lewis, Bobby Zankel, J.D.
 Allen, and Kalaparusha Maurice McIntyre.
 He has also performed in the premieres of major works by a wide range of composers, including Lee Hyla, Joe McPhee and Leroy Jenkins.